-Before each semester, the Action Lab application matching process creates 3-5 collaborative teams that will work together to research a question.
-Teams begin with a question posed by a community partner, and also include a faculty fellow and about 5-7 students (combined from Capital Community College and Trinity College).
+Before each semester, the Action Lab application matching process creates collaborative teams that will work together on research projects offered that semester.
+Teams begin with a question posed by a community partner, and also include a faculty fellow and about 5-7 students (combined from CT State Community College Capital and Trinity College).
 The Action Lab also welcomes other arrangements, such as two community organizations that pair up on a broader research question, with up to 8 students and one or more faculty fellows.
-See completed and current projects, and contact us if you have questions or need help with our application process.
+See current and past research projects, and contact us if you have questions or need help with our application process.